Intrusive and Non-Intrusive Model Order Reduction for Airborne Contaminant Transport: Comparative Analysis and Uncertainty Quantification: Numerical Examples

 \subsubsection{PODI}

-For the reduction by means of \gls{PODI}, the \gls{RB} is created through \gls{POD}, and the mapping between input parameters and \gls{POD} coefficients is realized via \gls{RBF} interpolation with a thin-plate spline kernel as shown in Sec.~\ref{sec:PODI}.
+For the reduction by means of \gls{PODI}, a \gls{RB} is created by \gls{POD} for each velocity component, and the mapping between input parameters and \gls{POD} coefficients is realized via \gls{RBF} interpolation with a thin-plate spline kernel as shown in Sec.~\ref{sec:PODI}.
 Other parameters remain constant compared to the \gls{PODG} approach as shown in Table~\ref{tab:Parameters_MOR}, except for those related to \gls{DEIM}, which is not required when applying \gls{PODI}.
-The implementation is based on the open-source toolbox~\emph{EZyRB}~\citep{Demo.2018}.
+The implementation is based on the open-source toolbox~\emph{EZyRB}~\cite{Demo.2018}.
 It should be noted that, unlike~\emph{RBniCS}, no supremizer stabilization or lifting procedure is implemented in~\emph{EZyRB}.
 However, during the course of the evaluations below, neither instabilities nor issues with boundary conditions could be observed.
+Moreover, the decoupled treatment of the velocity components was implemented for the following numerical studies as it led to slightly better predictions than with one \gls{RB} containing information on spatial veloctiy components.
+However, below reported timings and speed-up of the \gls{PODI} approach always account for setup and evaluation for both velocity components.